• Facebook

 Potatoes, sour cream, grated cheese and seasonings in a bowl.

-Place thawed cubed hash browns, butter, cream of chicken soup, sour cream and seasonings and cheese in a large bowl.
-Stir gently until all of the ingredients are combined.
-Spread the potato mixture into an even layer in a baking dish.
+This funeral potatoes recipe starts when you place thawed, cubed hash browns, butter, cream of chicken soup, sour cream, seasonings and cheese in a large bowl.
+Stir gently until you combine all the ingredients.
+Next, spread the potato mixture into an even layer in a baking dish.
 Combine crushed cornflakes and butter, then sprinkle the topping over the potatoes.
 Bake until golden brown, then serve immediately and enjoy.

 A mixture of potatoes with cheese and sour cream in a baking dish.